 Find the shortest knowledge base that still derives all the same facts.

-During wake, DreamLog operates as a logic programming engine enhanced with LLM-based knowledge generation:
+During wake, DreamLog operates as a logic programming engine with LLM-based knowledge generation:

 from dreamlog.pythonic import dreamlog